Update for Long-Term WLS Post-Ops: Potential Issues To Watch ForSeptember 10, 2018

 Weight recidivism is a potential long-term problem with any weight loss surgery, but it depends on the procedure performed.
 For example, weight regain after five years is around 85% with the adjustable gastric band, whereas it’s around 2-5% with the biliopancreatic diversion with duodenal switch.
 It makes sense though, then the ‘more powerful’ the procedure, the more likely the nutrition deficiencies, this is especially true in non-compliant patients.

 ABOUT THE AUTHORDr.
-Husain Abbas of Memorial Advanced Surgery, is a Board Certified surgeon and fully trained in Minimally Invasive Surgery.
-After his surgical residency at St. Mary's, a Yale University affiliated hospital, Dr. Abbas completed a fellowship in Minimally Invasive Gastroesophageal and Bariatric Surgery at the University of Florida, Gainesville.
+Husain Abbas of Memorial Advanced Surgery, is a Board Certified surgeon trained in Minimally Invasive Surgery.
+After his surgical residency at St. Mary's, a Yale University affiliated hospital, Dr. Abbas completed a fellowship in Minimally Invasive Gastroesophageal & Bariatric Surgery at the University of Florida, Gainesville.
 Dr. Abbas' expertise extends to a wide array of gastroesophageal disorders, anti-reflux surgery, complex hernia repairs, endocrine, oncology and bariatric procedures.

 Read more articles from Dr. Abbas!